-Backyard Habitat F.A.Q.
+Backyard Habitat FAQs

 What should I feed my backyard birds?

 Black oil sunflower seed is the staple of most birds in this area.
-You can also provide thistle, safflower, corn and peanuts for added variety.
+You can also provide thistle, safflower, corn, and peanuts for added variety.
 Feeders should be cleaned once a week to prevent the spread of disease.
 Offer your backyard birds fresh water for drinking and bathing.

 Describe a good location for a butterfly garden.